ParallelMaths/parallel/pages/about.md

 We believe that our all our offerings can make good young mathematicians even stronger.
 In particular, the weekly tutoring programme offers a genuinely life-changing opportunity.

-Project was founded by best-selling science writer Simon Singh, and the programmes are run by Dr Junaid Mubeen.
+Parallel was founded by best-selling science writer Simon Singh, and the programmes are run by Dr Junaid Mubeen.
 They are supported by a small team at Parallel HQ and over brilliant 100 tutors.
 Our  website was originally designed and built by education innovator Philipp Legner (creator of the brilliant [Mathigon](https://mathigon.org/)), and full-stack wizard Drew McMillan is responsible for building our current site.

 ## Good Thinking